Our motto is

 Our employees receive regular health checks, in particular with respect to ensuring they are fit to travel to, and work at, the high-altitude, reduced oxygen conditions at the mine site.
 In accordance with a license issued by the Ministry of Health, Kumtor maintains medical facilities and staff in Bishkek, at the Balykchy Marshalling Yard, and at the mine site, with trained staff including doctors, paramedics, nurses and first aid instructors.
 All new employees and contractors receive a full medical before first visiting the mine site.
 Employees are then checked annually thereafter, and contractors every 3-6 months.
 Drivers receive a blood pressure and oxygen test before each journey to/from site, and at every shift for Bishkek-based drivers.
 In addition, all employees and contractors receive appropriate checks and treatment in the event of any illness or symptoms of concern.

 A barometric chamber is available on site to help with more gradual acclimatization if needed.
 We have proactive programs to protect our employees and improve their general health and wellbeing.
 We conduct an annual influenza immunisation program.
 Our monitoring shows that upper respiratory tract infections remain the principal cause of work absence.
 We have been running a smoking cessation program since 2002, consisting of a number of parallel initiatives including individual counselling, medication (such as nicotine patches), and limiting locations where smoking is permitted.
 This latter action is particularly important for reducing the risks of passive smoking.
-We have been conducting a nutrition-monitoring program since 2010, which includes individual counselling of employees and reviewing the
+We have been conducting a nutrition-monitoring program, which includes individual counselling of employees and reviewing the

 nutritional balance of food, provided at the mine camp.
 For every meal, a wide choice of high quality, freshly prepared food is available, providing for personal and cultural preferences, and 100 percent sourced from the Kyrgyz Republic.